-All non-OHFA sources of debt and equity, including any project-based rental subsidies, must be evidenced by a commitment letter or other acceptable documentation in lieu of a commitment.
-All commitment letters must indicate the following:

-- Loan or grant amount;

-- Loan term and amortization schedule/term (and/or payment requirements);

-- Interest rate;

-- Fees associated with the loan or grant;

-- · Reserve requirements; and

-- Lien position of the loan.

-Conditional financial commitments, including those for a competitive source that has been applied for but not yet awarded, will not be accepted.
-Applicants may be permitted to replace committed funding as identified in the final application with other sources later in the development process, but the final application must reflect committed funding only.

-If an existing loan will be assumed or restructured, the applicant must provide supporting documentation detailing the terms and conditions of any assumed or restructured debt including the current outstanding balance.
+- All non-OHFA sources of debt and equity, including any project-based rental subsidies, must be evidenced by a commitment letter or other acceptable documentation in lieu of a commitment.
+All commitment letters must indicate the following: - Loan or grant amount; - Loan term and amortization schedule/term (and/or payment requirements); - Interest rate; - Fees associated with the loan or grant; - Reserve requirements; and - Lien position of the loan. - Conditional financial commitments, including those for a competitive source that has been applied for but not yet awarded, will not be accepted.
+Sources must be applied for at the time that the Intent to Apply is submitted.
+Applicants may be permitted to replace committed funding as identified in the final application with other sources later in the development process, but the final application must reflect committed funding only. - If an existing loan will be assumed or restructured, the applicant must provide supporting documentation detailing the terms and conditions of any assumed or restructured debt including the current outstanding balance.

-18. Lead-Based Paint Strategy
+18. Lead-Based Paint Strategy (If Applicable)

-The application shall include a Lead-Based Paint Strategy as detailed in the Program-specific Policies section.
+The application shall include a Lead-Based Paint Strategy as detailed in the Program-Specific Requirements section.